Progress report for LNC22-461

 Participation Summary:

-We have hosted 10 workshops, described in detail in the ‘Project Activities section’.
+In total, we have hosted 17 workshops, described in detail in the ‘Project Activities section’.
 Our outreach has included heavy recruiting for farmers who grow at our two farm sites to participate in the classes, in monthly newsletter and social media promotion, and with individuals working in local food and sustainable agriculture who are serving on the leadership team as part of a UAIP grant we have active.
-Additionally, we presented on this project as part of the recent Nebraska Healthy Farms Local Food conference in January 2024.
+Additionally, we presented on this project as part of the Nebraska Healthy Farms Local Food conference in January 2024.

 Learning Outcomes